-U.S. Army Corps of Engineers Tracks Drawing Files Instantly with Adept Document Management & Workflow SoftwareCase Study
+U.S. Army Corps of Engineers Tracks Drawing Documents Instantly with Adept Document Management & Workflow SoftwareCase Study

-Agency Saves Days Searching for Files with Adept
+Agency Saves Days Searching for Documents with Adept

 The Delaware River, a major shipping conduit in the Northeast United States, requires a channel that is 45 feet.
 Over time, sediments are deposited on the river bottom, making the channel shallower.
 Today, the river is maintained at the authorized depth of 40 feet, and it is maintained by the U.S. Army Corps of Engineers (USACE).

 The USACE (www.usace.army.mil/) are considered “the nation’s engineers,” with a rich legacy predating the Declaration of Independence.
 They plan, design, build and manage a wide variety of projects for national, economic and environmental security.
 They are the world’s premier engineering organization, with more than 37,000 dedicated professionals in technical centers and regional and field offices nationwide.